 A Master’s Degree Tailored To Physicians’ Specific Leadership Needs

-The Master of Science degree in Health Care Management provides practical skills to physicians who have leadership positions in health care organizations.
+The Master of Science degree in Health Care Management provides practical skills to physician executives in health care organizations.

 The health care environment is increasingly competitive and financially driven.
 At the same time, health care providers have become more involved in managing the health delivery system, in addition to managing patients.

 Physicians in managerial roles face important challenges as they struggle to balance financial and competitive constraints with the patient care mission of their organizations.

 As the entities delivering health services have grown more corporate and complex, the need to acquire formal managerial and organizational skills has become critical.

 A Flexible Program Designed Around Physicians’ Demanding Schedules

 - Two year program, part-time